“When I sell my body for money I am shameless, but when they sell their country for cash they become MPs”

 “On the streets there is a lot of competition, especially when a Mzungu man is choosing a girl.
 So I have to be fully done up and look desirable so that the man is willing to pay anything.
 It is similar to how your article has to be of a high standard so that people will buy your work and then you can pay your bills.”

-I cautiously probe, asking if she is truly happy with this life.
-Her response is pragmatic: “this is not about happiness, it is about acceptance.”
-Every day the newspapers report on the abundance of poverty and unemployment in the country; everyone has to find a way to survive and this is hers.
+Finally I ask her about happiness, what does she want from life?
+True to form the response is pragmatic ‘This is not about happiness, it is about acceptance’.
+She goes on to say that every day the newspapers report on the abundance of poverty and unemployment in the country; everyone has to find a way to survive and this is hers.
 The numerous attempts by local and national Government to hamper the trade such as the replacing of Three New Eden Brothel with stalls and shops caused unnecessary problems for her and her colleagues.

 “The educated people cannot find jobs in this country, what chance do we have?
 People say if prostitution is legal it will lead to an increase in crime and the breakdown of society, but what state is the country in right now?
 People are starving.
 I don’t want that for my child.”